 \section{Conclusion and Future Work}

-In this paper, we propose a neural embedding model \modelname that captures the correspondence of cross-lingual lexical and sentential semantics by learning to represent bilingual dictionaries.
-We experiment with multiple forms of neural models to capture the cross-lingual word definitions, from which the best representation techniques are identified.
-The two learning strategies, i.e. bilingual multi-task learning and joint learning are effective at enhancing the cross-lingual learning process with limited resources.
-Our model has achieved promising performance on cross-lingual reverse dictionary retrieval as well as cross-lingual paraphrase identification tasks by utilizing the captured correspondence of lexical and sentential semantics.
-An important direction of future work lies in bilingual word embeddings.
-Existing models either use seed-lexicons or sentence alignments to capture cross-lingual semantic transfer, we are interested in exploring whether that phase of learning word embeddings can be improved by incorporating the lexicon-sentence alignment used in this work.
-Applying \modelname to multilingual question answering and semantic search systems is another important direction.
+In this paper, we propose a neural embedding model \modelname that captures the correspondence of cross-lingual lexical and sentential semantics.
+We experiment with multiple forms of neural models and identify the best technique.
+The two learning strategies, bilingual multi-task learning and joint learning, are effective at enhancing the cross-lingual learning with limited resources, and also achieve promising performance on cross-lingual reverse dictionary retrieval and bilingual paraphrase identification tasks by associating lexical and sentential semantics.
+An important direction of future work is to explore whether the word-sentence alignment can improve bilingual word embeddings.
+Applying \modelname to bilingual question answering and semantic search systems is another important direction.